fleverest/elections.dtree/README.md

 # creating a new tree with the same parameters.
 dtree$reset()

-# Additionally, the R6 interface allows you to chain commands:
+# Additionally, the R6 interface allows you to chain commands.
 dtree <- dirichlet_tree$new(
   candidates = LETTERS
 )$update(